 Distribution of Reddit User by Age

-What information do users share on Reddit?
+What is shared on Reddit?

 How does one search Reddit?